Trogir Yacht Charters

-The historic town of Trogir is a UNESCO Heritage Site, beautifully set within medieval walls
+On your Yacht Charter in Trogir, visit the historic town, a UNESCO Heritage Site, beautifully set within medieval walls

-As quaint as it is enchanting, the small village of Trogir is recognized for its characteristic Medieval walls, winding streets and a whimsical, lively vibe; fitting, considering it is an UNESCO World Heritage Site.
+As quaint as it is enchanting, the small village of Trogir is recognized for its characteristic Medieval walls, winding streets, and a whimsical, lively vibe; fitting, considering it is a UNESCO World Heritage Site.

 Standing tall directly across from the village’s majestic cathedral, Cipiko Palace was home to the family for which it is named: the Cipiko family, some of the most prominent individuals of that region during the 15th century.
 Designed and built by Firentinac and Alesi, this structure is recognizable for is unique elements – including, but not limited to, a carved wooden statue of a cockerel stemming from a Turkish war in the 1400s, and a window designed in the Venetian Gothic style; two features atypical of that time.